ItJustWorksTM/EiffelVis/README.md

 Additional information that will be useful in helping you utilize EiffelVis to it's maximum potential.

-## Client

-For usage instructions and information regarding the client/frontend, please see the [frontend guide](./frontend/README.md).

-## Backend

-For usage instructions and information regarding the backend, please see the [backend guide](./backend/README.md).
+For usage instructions and information regarding the client/frontend, please see the [frontend guide](./frontend/README.md), and for the backend, please see the [backend guide](./backend/README.md).

 # Deployment